Back

 A healthy agency relies on a clear split of responsibilities across several essential functions.

 Leadership / Owner.
-The leader's role is not to do everything, but to define the vision, make strategic decisions, manage high-level relationships, especially with flagship models, and make sure the organization has the resources it needs to operate.
-The leader should gradually make themselves "dispensable" in day-to-day operations to focus on what truly grows the business.
+The leader’s role is not to do everything, but to define the vision, make strategic decisions, manage high-level relationships, especially with top models, and ensure the organization has the resources it needs to operate.
+The leader should gradually make themselves "dispensable" in day-to-day operations and focus on what truly grows the business.

 Operations management.
-This role is the true conductor of the day-to-day.
-The operations manager supervises the chatter team, makes sure processes are followed, handles schedules and urgent issues, bridges leadership and the field, and flags problems before they turn into crises.
-It is often the hardest role to fill because it requires both a deep understanding of the business and real management skills.
+This role is the real conductor of daily work.
+The operations manager supervises the chatter teams, ensures process compliance, manages schedules and emergencies, acts as the bridge between leadership and the frontline, and escalates problems before they become crises.
+It is often the hardest role to fill because it requires both a strong grasp of the business and real management skills.

 Marketing / Acquisition.
-This function is responsible for everything that happens before the chat: model positioning, social content creation, fan acquisition strategies, and managing online presence.
-Without effective marketing, the best chatters in the world will have no one to talk to.
+This function is responsible for everything that happens before the chat: model positioning, content creation for social media, fan acquisition strategies, and managing the online presence.
+Without effective marketing, even the best chatters in the world will have no one to talk to.

-Recruiting a chatter is not simply about checking whether someone can write fast and without spelling mistakes.
-That reductionist view of the job is behind many hiring failures.
+Hiring a chatter is not simply about checking whether they can type fast and spell correctly.
+That narrow view of the role is behind many hiring failures.
 A good chatter needs a much broader and more nuanced skill set.

-Understand and follow a process.
+Understanding and following a process.
 Professional chatting is not constant improvisation.
 It follows structures, stages, and logic.
-An effective chatter must be able to absorb those frameworks and apply them rigorously, even when the temptation is to just do things their own way.
+An effective chatter must be able to adopt these frameworks and apply them rigorously, even when the temptation is to "do it their own way".

-Respect schedules and commitments.
-Chatting is an activity that requires reliable, punctual presence.
-A chatter who logs in late, disappears mid-shift, or "forgets" their time slots throws the entire team off and hurts the fan experience.
+Respecting schedules and commitments.
+Chatting requires reliable, punctual presence.
+A chatter who logs in late, disappears mid-shift, or "forgets" their slots disrupts the whole team and hurts the fan experience.

-Maintain emotional consistency.
-Conversations with fans can be repetitive, sometimes frustrating, occasionally conflict-filled.
-A good chatter must be able to keep a steady level of quality regardless of their personal mood.
+Maintaining emotional consistency.
+Conversations with fans can be repetitive, sometimes frustrating, and occasionally conflictual.
+A good chatter must be able to maintain a consistent level of quality regardless of their personal mood.

 Where to find chatters